MMazoni/giropops-senha-linuxtips/README.md

 ## Create KinD cluster

-1. Install [kind](https://kind.sigs.k8s.io/) to use Kubernetes in Docker locally and kubectl to work with kubernetes API through your terminal.
+1. Install [kind](https://kind.sigs.k8s.io/) to use Kubernetes in Docker locally and kubectl to work with Kubernetes API through your terminal.

 2. Use this command to create the cluster: